Skip to main content

 Share Test Plan Publicly

-Extend the accessibility of the test plan data to users inside and outside of TestCollab.
+Extend access to the test plan data for users both inside and outside of TestCollab.

 Vishal Vaswani avatar